-The drag and drop can also apply to the change of videos.
+The drag and drop procedure also applies to the moving or exchanging of video channels.
 In the video area, if you want to exchange the videos of different channels, you can drag the video and drop it where you want to locate the video.
 If the destination video box is empty, then the video in the source video box will be shown on the destination video box, and the source video box will be empty.
 If the destination video box contains video of some channel, then the videos in the source and destination video box will be exchanged.